-The company's infrastructure assets were valued at 31 March 2019.
-This valuation was performed in accordance with IAS 16 which requires that assets subject to a policy of revaluation should be carried at their fair value less any subsequent accumulated depreciation and accumulated impairment losses.
+The group's infrastructure assets were valued at 31 March 2019.
+These annual valuations were performed in accordance with IAS 16 which requires that assets subject to a policy of revaluation should be carried at their fair value less any subsequent accumulated depreciation and accumulated impairment losses.